 Creating the future with new technologies

-At present, Atende Group comprises nine companies.
+At present, Atende Group comprises eight companies.
 We intend to remain the market leader in our main fields of expertise, carrying out complex projects for demanding clients – in sectors such as telecommunications and uniformed services – as well as develop new business lines.
 We will intensify our efforts in the production of proprietary products and software offered via a monthly subscription model.
 Thanks to globally unique products developed in our laboratories, we are positioned to plan an extension of our Group’s offer outside of Poland.
 Expansion to global markets is becoming one of our strategic goals.